worldofmarcus/project-portfolio-4/README.md

 ![Navigation Small - User Not Logged In](readme/assets/images/navbar_small_not_logged_in.png)
 </details><br/>

-*Links that are visible to logged in user*
+*Links that are visible to logged in users*

-All of the links that is visible to a not logged in user plus the ones below.
+All of the links that are visible to a not logged in user plus the ones below.

-* Create New review - Lets the user create a new review.
+* Create New Review - Lets the user create a new review.
-* View My reviews - Lists all reviews created by the logged in user.
+* View My Reviews - Lists all reviews created by the logged in user.
 * Show Profile Page - Shows logged in users profile page.
 * Log Out - Logs out the user.